-FINAL EXAMS: Middle and Upper School students have cumulative exams/projects at the end of the year.
-Four days are set aside in June for final assessments.
-Middle School students begin with a gradual increase of number of final exams and projects and exam week is a mix of review, exams and fun end of year activities.
-In the Upper School, during the exam period, two exams per day are scheduled, and no regular classes are held.
-Students' performance on these exams is an important indicator of their mastery of course material.
-Teachers who are offering semester long classes have the option of giving a final or final project in the last week of the semester.
-Final grades in year long courses will reflect the cumulative assessments from the semester (90%) and the final exam grade (10%).
+Middle School students may have cumulative exams/projects at the end of the year.
+Four days are typically set aside in June for final assessments.
+Middle School students begin with a gradual increase in the number of final exams and projects and exam week is a mix of review, exams, and fun end-of-year activities.